SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{riven} by the superior performance achieved in many areas, various deep learning (DL) models have been advanced to analyze medical data, e.g., radiological images and pathology slides.
-Several methods have achieved, if not surpassed, prognosis parity with specialized medical personnel \cite{ giger2018machine, ting2018ai, liu2019comparison, esteva2017dermatologist }.
+Driven by the superior performance achieved in many areas, various deep learning (DL) models have been advanced to analyze medical data, e.g., radiological images and pathology slides.
+Several methods have achieved, if not surpassed, prognosis parity with specialized medical personnel \citep{liu2019comparison}.
 However, their successful deployment in clinical settings remains limited.
-While several autonomous algorithms are doubtlessly employed for many everyday tasks (e.g., spam filters for emails or biometrics that unlock our cellphones), there is less assertive willingness to utilize the same algorithms for risky, sensitive data, such as medical images.
+While several autonomous algorithms are doubtlessly employed for many everyday tasks --- e.g., spam filters for emails or biometrics that unlock our cellphones ---, there is a less assertive willingness to utilize the same algorithms for risky, sensitive data, such as medical images.

-The main challenge that hinders the widespread and effective use of DL in clinical settings is the lack of reliable and trustworthy predictions \cite{guo2017calibration, biggio2018wild}.
-For example, a system encountering unseen test examples, which lie outside of its training data distribution, could easily make unreasonable suggestions, and as a result, unjustifiably bias the human expert.
-The need for reliable models is further exacerbated owing to recent studies showing the vulnerability of DL models to adversarial inputs --- perturbations that are imperceptible and would not mislead the decisions of a human observer but force a trained DL model to make erroneous predictions \cite{goodfellow2014explaining}.
-Specifically, some studies have demonstrated the vulnerability of medical models to adversarial perturbations \cite{hirano2021universal, finlayson2019adversarial}.
+The main challenge that hinders the widespread and effective use of DL in clinical settings is the lack of reliable and trustworthy predictions \citep{biggio2018wild}.
+For example, when encountering test examples that differ significantly from its training data, a DL system will still produce a prediction.
+However, without uncertainty information, there is no way to determine how reliable that prediction is.
+This concern is further exacerbated by the vulnerability of DL models to adversarial inputs --- perturbations that are imperceptible to human observers yet cause a trained DL model to produce erroneous predictions \citep{goodfellow2015explaining}.
+In the literature, there are studies highlighting the vulnerability of medical models to adversarial perturbations \citep{finlayson2019adversarial}.
+As a result, DL in medicine is particularly susceptible due to both technical weaknesses and financial incentives \citep{finlayson2019adversarial}.

-For the successful deployment of DL models in the real-world, e.g, a clinic, these models should provide information on the trustworthiness of their predictions.
-The user of these models should be aware of the level of confidence in the models' predictions.
-Such information could be very useful when the DL model is essentially guessing at random due to excessive noise in the input or possible adversarial attack.
+Addressing these challenges requires DL models not only to produce accurate predictions but also to quantify the uncertainty associated with those predictions.
+Uncertainty Quantification (UQ) serves as a key mechanism for assessing the reliability of predictions, allowing users to be aware of the level of confidence in the models' predictions.
+UQ could be very useful when the DL model is essentially guessing at random due to excessive noise in the input or possible adversarial attacks.
 Unfortunately, as most DL models are inherently deterministic, a measure of confidence or uncertainty is not readily available at their output.